kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ```

-Class `RGBWLED` represents a composite LED with at least 3 different colors of componet LEDs.
+Class `RGBWLED` represents a composite LED with at least 3 different colors of component LEDs.

 Although the name of the class may imply that it has R-G-B-W 4 LEDs, `RGBWLED` can have any number of component LEDs from 3 different colors.
 It is possible to have some of component LEDs with a same color.